Which Diapers Should I Use for the Night?

 Photo by Nathan Anderson on Unsplash

-Diapering during the day usually poses no great challenge.
+Diapering during the day is usually not a big challenge.
 You and your baby are awake and active, and you can check and change your child's diaper at any time.
-And the latter happens quite frequently during the day, so you might find yourself wondering: Which diapers are best for nighttime?
-How can I ensure peaceful nights?
-Even though we can't tell you when your child will sleep through the night and you can skip the night-time diaper changes, we can still offer you an array of tips on how to best get through the nights.
+And the latter happens quite frequently during the day, so you might wonder: Which diapers are best for the night?
+How can I ensure restful nights?
+Even though we cannot tell you when your child will sleep through the night and you can skip nighttime diapering, we can give you plenty of tips on how to get through the nights best.

-So, which diapers are the most suitable for the night?
-Cloth diapers are excellent for nighttime use, as their absorbency can be perfectly adjusted to your child's needs.
-The optimal design of Judes also ensures a perfect fit and prevents the diapers from leaking.
+So, which diapers are best suited for the night?
+Cloth diapers are excellent for the night, as the absorbency can be perfectly tailored to your child.
+The optimal design of Judes also ensures a perfect fit and prevents diaper leaks.

-Below, you will not only find out which diapers are the best for the night but you will also receive valuable tips on night-time diapering and preventing diaper leaks.
+In the following, you will not only discover which diapers are best suited for the night, but you will also receive valuable tips on nighttime diapering and preventing diaper leaks.

 Changing Diapers at Night – What You Need to Know

-A baby sleeping through the night is a milestone that is eagerly awaited by all parents.
-Unfortunately, we also do not have a secret recipe, as every baby is unique with individual needs regarding night-time nutrition or body contact.
-What we can tell you, however, is how to make the nights with a baby or toddler as relaxed as possible.
-Below we have summarized the most important information about night-time diapering:
+A milestone eagerly awaited by all parents is the sleeping through in the night.
+Unfortunately, we don't have a secret recipe, as every baby is unique and has individual needs, such as nighttime feeding or physical contact.
+What we can tell you, however, is how to make the nights as relaxed as possible with a baby or toddler.
+Below we have summarized the most important information about nighttime diapering:

 Photo by Dakota Corbin on Unsplash

-How frequently you need to change your baby's diaper during sleep depends on various factors.
-For example, the digestive system of newborns is not yet fully mature, which means they often have bowel movements at night as well.
-In this scenario, you should change your baby's diaper immediately to avoid unnecessary irritation to their skin.
-Typically, between the third and sixth month of life, the digestive system matures and night-time bowel movements become a thing of the past.
+How often you need to change your baby's diaper during sleep depends on various factors.
+For instance, the digestive system of newborns is not fully developed, which results in them still having frequent bowel movements at night.
+In this case, you should change your baby's diaper immediately to avoid irritating their skin.
+The digestive system usually matures between the third and sixth month of life, and nighttime bowel movements become a thing of the past.

-For urine, it depends on the absorbency of the diaper and your child's sensitivity.
-If your baby becomes restless in wet diapers and has trouble falling back to sleep, you should change them.
-If, on the other hand, the diapers leak during the night, you will likely find the solution to the problem in this post.
+As for urine, it depends on the absorbency of the diaper and your child's sensitivity.
+If your baby becomes restless in wet diapers and has difficulty falling back asleep, you should change them.
+If the diapers leak during the night, you may find the solution to the problem in this article.

-The frequency of diapering thus entirely depends on the needs and elimination patterns of your baby.
-Again, every child is individual.
-While one child may sleep through the night peacefully in wet diapers, another sleeps much better in dry diapers, meaning that night-time diapering or elimination communication is inevitable.
-Some other children rarely or never urinate at night and wake up with a dry diaper.
+The frequency of changing diapers depends entirely on your baby's needs and elimination habits, as each child is unique.
+While one child spends the night comfortably in wet diapers, another sleeps much better in dry ones, meaning that nighttime diapering or holding is unavoidable.
+Other children rarely or never urinate at night and end up with a dry diaper in the morning.
 The reason?
-The antidiuretic hormone.
+The Antidiuretic Hormone.

 What is the Antidiuretic Hormone?

-The human body, even in childhood, produces a special hormone at night: the Antidiuretic Hormone, abbreviated as ADH.
-This hormone significantly influences the body's water balance and ensures that we need to go to the toilet much less often at night since the body produces less urine.
-Over the course of 11 to 13 hours at night, babies urinate as much as the would during 3 to 4 hours in the daytime.
+The human body produces a special hormone at night, even in childhood: the Antidiuretic Hormone, or ADH for short.
+This hormone has a significant influence on the body's water balance and ensures that we need to go to the toilet much less frequently at night, as the body produces less urine.
+At night, babies excrete as much urine in 11 to 13 hours as they do during the day in 3 to 4 hours.

-Primarily, the hormone ensures that we can sleep soundly at night without being constantly awakened by the urge to urinate.
+The primary function of the hormone is to ensure that we sleep peacefully at night without being constantly awakened by the urge to urinate.

-Have all the materials you need for changing ready.
-For the least hassle, change your child directly in the bed.
-Keep in mind:
+Have all the materials you need for diapering ready.
+To minimize effort, change your child directly in bed.
+Consider these items:

 - Change of clothes